 Graduates who earned a computer information technology degree online may be qualified for a broad variety of technology jobs, working with complex computer systems in an expanding, multifaceted field.
 The BLS outlines numerous occupations available to IT-educated candidates -- most requiring an undergraduate degree as the minimum requirement for entry-level employment.
 For example, career options for graduates of an online bachelor's degree in information technology include computer and information systems managers, computer hardware engineers, and software developers -- all among the top three highest-earning positions in the field.
 Some computer support specialist and web developer jobs may only require an associate degree for initial employment, while graduate-level education and/or specialty training can set candidates apart with a competitive edge.

-Salary Outlook for IT Program Graduates
+Careers for IT Program Graduates